Has your child started stammering suddenly? How you react can make a difference. Here’s how to help your kid stuttering.

 But to his confused mind, he may not have realized just what he was saying that was wrong.
 I thought correcting him could be contributing to his stutter because he’d do it when he’d say “you.”
 It’s as if he was thinking about whether this was the right word or not to use.

-How to help a child stop stuttering
+How to help your kid stuttering

 And so we applied a few techniques to help him cope with his stuttering.
 We…